 - Read GM Freeze’s evidence to the bill committee

 - Read a statement from over 90 international scientists and policy experts opposing the use, in the bill, of the term “precision breeding”

 - Read a joint statement from 36 civil society organisations (including GM Freeze) raising concerns about the Genetic Technology Bill

-- Read a letter from representatives of the organic sector, to the new Environment Secretary Rani Jayawardena, highlighting serious concerns about the bill.
+- Read a letter from representatives of the organic sector, to then Environment Secretary Rani Jayawardena, highlighting serious concerns about the bill.

 Read our briefing on why Gene editing is GM with better PR.

 Join the email list to ensure year hear first about ways that you can help

 This page was last updated: 23 March 2023